wlandau/remakeGenerator/README.md

 Use the `help_remakeGenerator()` function to obtain a collection of helpful links.
 For troubleshooting, please refer to [TROUBLESHOOTING.md](https://github.com/wlandau/remakeGenerator/blob/master/TROUBLESHOOTING.md) on the [GitHub page](https://github.com/wlandau/remakeGenerator) for instructions.

+# Acknowledgements

+This package stands on the shoulders of [Rich FitzJohn](https://richfitz.github.io/)'s [`remake`](https://github.com/richfitz/remake) package, an understanding of which is a prerequisite for this one.